weatherhead99/oxhack_analog_electronics/slides/op_amps/slides.md

 ----

+# Derivation for inverting op amp

+Feel free to go for a coffee if you don't want to sit through the maths!

+---

 # Practical

 Choose a couple of op amp circuits from the example sheet and construct them - test using signal generator inputs and/or the microphone modules.